Definition of Technical Writing

 Gerald J. Alred, being a technical writer, wrote a book named Handbook of Technical Writing where he discussed in detail that technical writing is all about enabling the readers to understand a new technological theory, concept or a process.

-Requirements of Technical Writing
+Nature of Technical Writing

 The requirement of technical writing is that the information presented must be precise and to the point therefore, technical writers make use of objective tone rather than subjective.
 The technical writing style is strictly utilitarian and emphasizes on clarity, accuracy and corrective-ness, not on elegance and allusiveness like creative or essay writing.